leotorrez/modding/guides/hunting.md

 ## Targeted dump

-:::warning
+::: warning
 The following section is completely optional
 :::

-Targeted dumping is a technique to dump only targeted objects instead of the whole scene which allows for a much smaller dump folder size; It will go from gigabytes big to just hundreds of megabytes.
+Targeted dumping is a technique to dump only targeted objects instead of the whole scene which allows for a much smaller dump folder size; it will go from gigabytes big to just hundreds of megabytes.

 ### Targeted dump with gui_collect